 Mediastinoscopy (say "mee-dee-yass-tuh-NAW-skuh-pee") is a procedure that looks at the space behind your breastbone and between your lungs.
 This area is called the mediastinum (say "mee-dee-ya-STY-num").

-During the test, a doctor makes a small cut (incision) in the neck just above the breastbone.
-Sometimes the cut is made on the left side of the chest next to the breastbone.
-Then the doctor places a lighted tube into the cut.
-The tube lets the doctor look around inside that space.
+During the procedure, a small cut (incision) is made in the neck just above the breastbone or on the left side of the chest next to the breastbone.
+Then a thin lighted scope (mediastinoscope) is inserted through the incision.
+The scope lets the doctor look around inside that space.
+This procedure is done to look for problems such as infection, inflammation, or cancer.
+A tissue sample (biopsy) can be collected through the scope.
+The sample can be examined under a microscope for problems.

 This procedure usually takes about an hour.